ray-project/mlflow-ray-serve/README.md

 mlflow deployments predict -t ray-serve --name <deployment name> --input-path <input file path> --output-path <output file path>
 ```

-output-path is an optional parameter.
-Without output path parameter result will be printed in console.
+`output-path` is an optional parameter.
+Without it, the result will be printed in the terminal.

 ##### Python API
 ```python